ArjenLammers/sentry/README.md

 ### Debugging

 If everything is configured correct, all will magically work and messages will arrive on your Sentry host.
 If this is not the case, take the following steps:
-- Set the *debug* attribute in the JSON object of the *SentryConfig* to true.
+- Set the `debug` attribute in the JSON object of the `NativeConfig` to true.
 - Attach your device to a development environment.
 - Inspect the log messages with e.g. Logcat of Android Studio.